dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/interfaces/decoded-barcode-element.md

 ## details

-Represent additional details specific to the barcode, which could vary depending on the barcode format.
+Represents additional details specific to the barcode, which could vary depending on the barcode format.

 ```typescript
 details: BarcodeDetails;